Surrogate-free machine learning-based organ dose reconstruction for pediatric abdominal radiotherapy: Materials Methods

 where $Y^k$ are the ground truth values and $\hat{Y}^k$ are the model predictions for the dose-volume metric $k$, and $\nu$ is the total number of rows in the training set.
 The RMSE was chosen to regularize ML, i.e., to penalize larger errors more \cite{bishop2006pattern}.

-To account for the stochastic nature of the ML algorithm employed (see Sec.~\ref{sec:gpgomea}) and for the random partitioning of the data, the 5-fold cross-validation was repeated ten times.
+To account for the stochastic nature of one of the ML algorithms employed (see Sec.~\ref{sec:gpgomea}), and the random partitioning of the data, the 5-fold cross-validation was repeated ten times.
 The averages and standard deviations over the $5\times10$ validation results (five folds repeated ten times) were considered.

-To put the results of ML into perspective, for each cross-validation, a baseline prediction was considered that simply used the average dose-volume metric observed in the training data.
-The Wilcoxon signed-rank test was used to assess whether the results obtained by ML and by this baseline are significantly different ($p$-value $< 0.05$).